drobtravels/solaredge-local/README.md

 For convinience, a python API wrapper, [solaredge_local](https://pypi.org/project/solaredge-local/) is available.  **Only python 3 is supported**

-To install: `pip install solaredge-local`
+To install: `pip3 install solaredge-local`

 To use: